 The idea that proteins are either complete or incomplete has been traced back to the source and debunked.
 As long as you’re eating a wide variety of nutrient dense foods and meeting your macronutrient targets, eating foods that are complete or incomplete doesn’t matter.
 What matters is providing the body with enough of the necessary amino acids in order to use them appropriately.

-How Much Protein Do I Need
+How Much Protein To Build Muscle?

 How Do I Calculate Protein Needs

 Now that you have a grasp on what protein is, we need to figure out how much we actually need.

 Most people recommend calculating how much protein you need to build muscle by basing it on how much you weigh or how much you eat (caloric intake).
 We don’t recommend this however for the following reasons.

 If you calculate based on eating a certain percentage of your calories as protein, then the number can vary greatly depending on your calorie needs.
 For example 30 percent protein on a standard 2000 calorie diet is very different to 30 percent on a 4000 calorie diet.
 One will result in 150g of protein while the other would be a massive 300g a day.